moderepo/sensor-cloud-eval/README.md

 **Assuming you have met the previously mentioned prerequisites**, follow these steps to get up and running in minutes:

+1. Create a `.env` file with the `REACT_APP_API_KEY` and `REACT_APP_PROJECT_ID` variables associated with your project.

-1. `cd` into `sceval_frontend` and run `npm i` or `npm install`.
+2. `cd` into `sceval_frontend` and run `npm i` or `npm install`.
 This will install the default app dependencies.

-2. Run `npm start` to immediately bring up the application at http://localhost:3000.
+3. Run `npm start` to immediately bring up the application at http://localhost:3000.

-3. Navigate to http://localhost:3000 your browser to view the running application.
+4. Navigate to http://localhost:3000 your browser to view the running application.

 ## API Examples